Laragear/SubscriptionsDemo/README.md

 $actors = Subscription::find('bc728326...')->actors;
 ```

+These are methods that use [dynamic relationships](https://laravel.com/docs/10.x/eloquent-relationships#dynamic-relationships) but with a more complete relation callback and `name => class` convenience.

 > **Info**
+>
 > More details in the [polymorphic section](#polymorphic-relations).
 Don't worry, is just some paragraphs with code.

 3. If you don't require any further change to the migrations files, like [adding custom columns](#custom-columns) to handle prices, or changing the foreign key to UUID, you can just migrate your database tables like it was another day in the office: